 Guest List Details

-Try to avoid divulging too much information about your wedding guest list to others.
+Try to avoid divulging too much information about your wedding guest list to others—especially if you're doing the A and B list thing.
 You may get a lot of questions about why certain people were or weren’t invited, and it can turn into a sticky situation.
 Of course, your close family members should be aware of the invite list, but there’s no need to take it too far beyond that.
-And related to that, it’s best to keep the reception seating arrangements private as well!
+And related to that, it’s best to keep the reception seating arrangements private as well—guests may not love where you're placing them, which can make the process even more stressful.

 Think of your wedding favors as a gift to your guests – and most of the time, you don’t tell people about gifts (whether it’s birthday, holiday, whatever) in advance.
-So any favors or giveaways should be among the wedding details kept private, except for anyone who is helping to assemble or purchase your favors.
+So any favors or giveaways should be among the small wedding details kept private, except for anyone who is helping to create, assemble, or purchase your favors.

 Whether you’re doing a fun sparkler sendoff, having a photo booth, or you and your dad are performing a wacky dance together, don’t ruin your wedding details and surprises by spilling the beans!
 Even if you just tell one person (and swear them to secrecy), you run the risk of your entire guest list finding out about that thing that’s going to make your wedding totally unique.
 So keep any surprise wedding elements to yourself (and your future spouse and wedding planner, of course!).